 At each step we do just enough research to validate our hypotheses, and plan another experiment.

 We start with user needs framed as problem statements.
-A problem statement describes ways that you will know (or measure) when you have solved the problem.
+A problem statement describes ways you will know (or measure) when you have solved the problem.

 Problem statements can be expressed in this format: